 There are benefits and risks that face all patients when taking drugs on the market for their specific disease, and benefits and risks of participating in a clinical trial.

 - If you qualify to be in a clinical trial and have had difficulty finding quality care, you may find access to improved care and oversight since the investigators involved focus directly on the medical problem being studied.

 - The drugs and protocols offered during clinical trials are often provided at no cost to participants.

 - Some patients have no alternatives to treatments as their condition worsens.
 A clinical trial can sometimes offer hope.

-- Many trials need women, minorities and even children to test good drugs and broaden use.
+- Many trials need women, minorities, and even children to test good drugs and broaden their uses.

 - Sometimes patients won’t know if they are receiving the experimental drug, a previously approved drug, or placebo (dummy drug).
 Therefore, you usually have a 50% chance of receiving the new treatment.